What Is a High-Yield Savings Account?

 What is a high-yield savings account?

-High-yield savings accounts usually have certain requirements associated with them, and they can vary by the institution.
+When you deposit money into a HYSA, it earns interest, typically compounded daily or monthly, which can help your savings grow faster over time.
+These accounts are usually available through online banks, credit unions, and fintech companies, like Upgrade.
+High-yield savings accounts typically have certain requirements associated with them, and they can vary by institution.
 These include carrying a minimum balance above a certain amount, fees if your account drops below the minimum balance, and an initial deposit amount required to earn the APY.

 Insured High-Yield Savings Accounts